 Overachievers prefer careers in which they can work hard and demonstrate their value for the company.
 They like to compete and take pride in their work.
 They desperately want to be seen as doing a good job, though they do not expect public recognition for it.
 Our data show Overachievers are overrepresented in customer support and operations and trade jobs.

 They are also overrepresented in individual contributor roles (as opposed to leadership roles), suggesting they prefer work that gives them complete control over their performance and outcomes.
-Despite this, Overachievers rarely show up as entrepreneurs, preferring the security of more traditional jobs.
+Despite this, the personality profile of Overachievers rarely shows up as entrepreneurs, preferring the security of more traditional jobs.
 In popular media, characters such as Captain America (Marvel), Leslie Knope (Parks and Recreation), and Tiana (Disney’s The Princess and the Frog) are prototypical Overachievers — hardworking, dedicated, and eager to please.

 Advice for Overachievers